alivaditis/EverUse-FE/README.md

 <!-- Testing -->
 # Testing

-`npm run cypress open` will run the entire test suite. *All tests passing at time of writing.*
+Run `npm run cypress open` to view and run the test suite. *All tests passing at time of writing.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>